»Registering for Classes

-Registration for Summer Session begins in April.
-There is no priority for summer session; registration will be on a "first come, first serve" basis.
-Chapman University School of Law welcomes visiting students who are in good standing and currently enrolled in ABA approved and California State approved institutions, or a member of a state bar.
+All registration must be completed by the given Add/Drop deadline as set out in each semester's registration packet.
+Students who plan to register for more than sixteen Fowler School of Law welcomes visiting students who are in good standing and currently enrolled in ABA approved and California State approved institutions, or a member of a state bar.
 Visiting students must complete the Summer Session Application for Visiting Students and must provide a letter of good standing from the Dean or Registrar of their home institution.
 Visiting students must submit a $1375.00 deposit with their application.
 This deposit is non-refundable but will be applied to the tuition fee when the student enrolls in coursework.
 The tuition balance must be paid in full by the first week of classes.

 Students are responsible for making certain they have satisfied the required prerequisites for any given course.
 Instructor permission is required for Externship, Directed Research, Law Review, and Nexus Law Journal.
 These courses will not be entered into the registration system until the necessary approval has been obtained.
 Students must submit a Registration Change Form within the Add/Drop period.
 Telephone, fax, or email registration is NOT accepted.

 Limit on Employment: American Bar Association Standards require full time students to devote substantially all working hours to the study of law.
 Students shall not engage in remunerative employment for more than 20 hours per week, whether outside or inside the law school.
 Students who have registered for 12 or more credit hours must complete the Work Certification Form and return to the Registrar's Office at the beginning of the fall semester.